tsar-boomba/resume/resume.typ

   date: "Jun.
 2024 - Aug.
 2024",
-  [Worked with the Cloud Payments Team to ensure the consistency of payment data by automating Jira issue creation for job failures to improve engineer response times using _Java_], [Developed API endpoint to run specific jobs, expediting post-fix testing and automating Jira issue resolution], [Wrote Unit Tests, Integration Tests, and Third-Party Tests that interface with Jira with _JUnit_], )
+  [Worked with the Cloud Payments Team to ensure the consistency of payment data by automating Jira issue creation for job failures to improve engineer response times using _Java_], [Developed API endpoint to run specific jobs, expediting post-fix testing and automating Jira issue resolution], [Wrote unit tests, integration tests, and third-party tests that interface with Jira using _JUnit_], )
 #exp_item(
   name: "Secure Process Intelligence",